TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 completely behind the ray (both distances negative), then the ray is completely outside the atmosphere, pointing away, and does not intersect.

-Otherwise, if the ray does intersect with the inner sphere, then the ray must exit out of the outer sphere in front of it, _possibly_ also entering the outer sphere first.
+Otherwise, if the ray does not intersect with the inner sphere, then the ray must exit out of the outer sphere in front of it, _possibly_ also entering the outer sphere first.
 We have the raymarch range as
 `[max(0, intersection_1), intersection_2]`.